AdamJamesFinley/AdamJamesFinley.github.io/_posts/2017-11-10-sh-decomp-solution.markdown

 # Review

-This took a good day to figure out, and I think there's some redundant code in there (there isn't a reason to do the interpolation section as the TH,PHI grid is already equally sampled.)
-However, this project taught me a lot about the spherical harmonics and coordnate geometry (I hope I don't have to do it again for some time).
-The results show exavtly what we believed, the power ofcourse remains within the original mode, and the higher order geometries have a much more complex behaviour that the dipole's.
+This took a good day to figure out, and I think there's some redundant code in there (e.g. there isn't a reason to do the interpolation section as the TH,PHI grid is already equally sampled.)
+However, this project taught me a lot about the spherical harmonics and coordnate geometry (I hope I don't have to do it the later again for some time).
+The results show, the power to ofcourse remain within the original mode, and the higher order geometries have a much more complex behaviour that the dipole's.

 The tilting is done in the z-direction, hence why only the real or imaginary part of each m comes into play.
 I'de expect to see the opposite result when tilting in the y-direction, maybe with a sign change or two..